gtriip/kyc-api-documentation/Readme.md

 * **Blurryness:** The face image must be clear; blurry images may be rejected.

 * **Background:** Ensure that the background is clear of other faces.
 Images with multiple detected faces in a single selfie will be rejected.

+## Update Notes:
+* 05/08/2024: We have introduced a beta version of document liveness detection.
+We plan to upgrade this version within a month to enhance its speed and accuracy.